 Math skills dominate our lives.
-They are needed in money transactions, telling time, wage calculations, measurements, data collection, etc. From the moment we awaken we engage with numbers-how much time before the bus arrives, how much to pay for breakfast, how many calories in a bagel, how to calculate projected savings etc. Significant decline in math skills over the years costs students in terms of academic success and career choices.
+They are needed in money transactions, telling time, wage calculations, measurements, data collection, etc. From the moment we awaken we engage with numbers.
+Significant decline in math skills over the years costs students in terms of academic success and career choices.

 While people with reading difficulties may try to hide their issues from others, people with math difficulties will readily admit their deficiency with math skills.
-“Don’t ask me, I’m not good at math” is often offered when one is confronted with a math problem.
 Acknowledging difficulties helps to lower math anxiety and expectations.
 Math difficulties are pervasive issues affecting many facets of our daily life and extend into adulthood where math struggles may be more difficult to conceal.

 Having severe math difficulties is a recognized condition defined in the DSM-IV; a manual published by the American Psychiatric Association.
-However, many learners mistakenly continue to accept math difficulties as a personal failure – ‘I’m not smart, not working hard enough, forgetful, slow’, etc. Weaknesses in math can occur despite average to above average intellectual abilities and educational opportunities.
-Appropriate intervention, at any age, is the key to overcoming math problems.
+However, many learners mistakenly continue to accept math difficulties as a personal failure.
+Weaknesses in math can occur despite average to above average intellectual abilities and educational opportunities.
+Appropriate intervention at any age, is the key to overcoming math problems.

-At the Reading Clinic, we offer a therapeutic one to one learning experience and support to those with math difficulties from Kindergarten to grade 8, using evidence-based best teaching practices.
-Students in grade 9 and 10 who are not performing at their grade level have also benefitted from the program, as focused math intervention has improved their core math competency.
+At The Reading Clinic, we offer a therapeutic one-to-one learning experience and support to those with math difficulties from kindergarten to grade 8, using evidence-based best teaching practices.
+Students in grade 9 and 10 who are not performing at their grade level have also benefited from the program, as focused math intervention has improved their core math competency.

-- Cognitive – With rote learning, poor memory skills create roadblocks to problem solving.
-Learning to think in different ways, and to look for patterns and relationships instead of memorizing tedious procedures, increases opportunities for problem solving success.
+- Cognitive: Without learning, poor memory skills create roadblocks to problem solving.
+Learning to think in different ways and to look for patterns and relationships instead of memorizing tedious procedures, increases opportunities for problem solving success.

 Instruction is provided in a one-to-one setting.
 Students should expect to commit to a block of 25 sessions and need to attend a minimum of twice weekly, although more frequent attendance is strongly encouraged for more rapid gains.